coduori/dmvic/README.md

 ## Usage

 To send a request to a protected DMVIC endpoint, you need to be authenticated using the credentials provided to you by DMVIC.
+All DMVIC endpoints apart from the login endpoint are protected.
+This documentation assumes that you have already decoded the certificates provided to you by DMVIC.

 ### Initialization